Edmison History, Family Crest & Coats of Arms

 Early Notables of the Edmison family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Edmison Notables in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) are included under the topic Early Edmison Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Edmison family to Ireland

 Some of the Edmison family moved to Ireland, but this topic is not covered in this excerpt.

-Another 171 words (12 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.